circleci/circleci-docs/jekyll/_cci2/oss.md

 receive three free build containers, for a total of four containers.
-Multiple build containers allow you to build a single pull request faster with parallelism, or build multiple pull requests at once.
+Multiple build containers allow you to build a single pull request (PR) faster with parallelism, or build multiple PRs at once.

 These additional containers are automatically enabled, as long as the project is public and running on CircleCI's default platform (Linux).